awsdocs/aws-systems-manager-user-guide/doc_source/sysman-managed-instance-activation.md

 1. In the **Instance limit** field, specify the total number of on\-premises servers or VMs that you want to register with AWS as part of this activation\.
 The default value is 1 instance\.

-1. In the ** IAM role name** section, choose a service role option that enables your servers and VMs to communicate with AWS Systems Manager in the cloud:
+1. In the ** IAM role name** section, choose a service role option that allows your servers and VMs to communicate with AWS Systems Manager in the cloud:

    1. Choose **Use the system created default command execution role** to use a role and managed policy created by AWS\.